-This symbol of the crossed out wheeled bin indicates that the product (electrical and electronic equipment) should not be placed in municipal waste.
+This symbol of the crossed out wheeled bin indicates that the product (electrical, electronic equipment and mercury-containing button cell battery) should not be placed in municipal waste.
 Check local regulations for disposal of electronic products.

 About this guide

 This user guide contains the information you need when installing and configuring the motherboard.